The Ultimate Lower Back Pain Treatment Guide

 Staying active is one of the best things you can do for your back, but it’s important to move safely.
 Focus on strengthening your core muscles—the muscles in your abdomen and back that work together to support your spine.
 Simple exercises like planks and bridges can make a big difference.
 Gentle activities like walking or swimming are also fantastic for keeping your back healthy without putting it under stress.
 The key is to listen to your body.
 It’s normal to feel a little sore, but you should stop if an activity causes sharp or worsening pain.
 Don’t let the fear of pain keep you from moving altogether; consistent, gentle activity is crucial for long-term back pain management.

-Optimize Your Sleep for Recovery
+Improve Your Sleep for Better Back Recovery

 Sleep is when your body repairs itself, and giving your back the right support overnight is essential.
 The goal is to keep your spine in a neutral, aligned position.
 If you sleep on your back, placing a pillow under your knees can help maintain the natural curve of your lower back.
 For side sleepers, putting a pillow between your knees prevents your top leg from pulling your spine out of alignment.
 Your mattress matters, too; one that is medium-firm typically provides the best support.
 Making these small adjustments to your sleep setup can help you wake up feeling refreshed and with less stiffness.